Montana-Code-School/CrispR/README.md

 The frontend is comprised primarily of ReactJS with a skeleton framework of HTML. jQuery Ajax calls are used to bring data in from the API which you can find here:  http://food2fork.com/about/api

-If you'd like to check out any of the code, feel free to lock around.
+If you'd like to check out any of the code, feel free to look around.

 The end.